bjo/TDI_capstone_webapp/README.md

 The main goal of Project Menrva is to identify the underlying mechanism of common behavioral risks, such as smoking, binge drinking, lack of exercise, lack of vaccination, etc.
-I gathered datasets from the [CDC](https://www.cdc.gov/brfss/) for behavioral risks and related covariates, and from and [MSU](https://cspp.ippsr.msu.edu/) for public policies.
+I gathered datasets from the [CDC](https://www.cdc.gov/brfss/) for behavioral risks and related covariates, and from [MSU](https://cspp.ippsr.msu.edu/) for public policies.

-The Project Menrva dashboard has four portions:
+The Project Menrva dashboard has visualizations and relevant statistics on four categories:
-1. Highlight the relationship between behavioral risks and common covariates (such as income, education, etc.)
+1. Highlight the relationship between behavioral risks and common covariates (such as income, education, etc.).
-2. Geographic understanding of prevalence of behavioral risks, and how they changed over time
+2. Geographic understanding of prevalence of behavioral risks, and how they changed over time.
 3. State public policies that are correlated with the behavioral risks.
-4. Causal inference with time-series data using Granger Causality.
+4. Causal inference with time-series data for state policies affecting behavioral risk (using Granger Causality).

-With these understandings, we want to be able to pinpoint opportunities to influence populations to engage less in negative behaviors.
+With better understanding of these behavioral risks, we want to be able to pinpoint opportunities to influence the U.S. population to engage less in negative behaviors.

 ## Skills highlight - ETL and reporting/visualization
 1. Wrangled ~15G of data, including 8.2M survey responses across 21 years.
 (Extract)